edwardteach42/stardroid-glass/README.md

  *   Removed the zoom controllers from the screen as they were useless too.

 ## Installation Instructions:
 Please note that [Launchy](https://github.com/kaze0/launchy) is required for this to work.
+This works perfectly for me, but I cannot be held responsible if you brick your device.
+If you do not know what you are doing then I recommend that you have an experienced friend install it for you or take some time and learn to do it yourself. :)
- 1. Make sure that you have put your Glass into Debug Mode
+ 1. Compile the APK using your favorite IDE
- 2. Compile the APK using your favorite IDE
+ 2. Make sure that you have put your Glass into Debug Mode
  3. Plug your Glass in and push the APK using adb with 'adb install stardroid-glass.apk'